-The STM32 Nucleo-144 board supports the USB OTG as host or as device-full-speed communication through a USB Micro-AB connector (CN14) and USB power switch (U12) connected to V{BUS} .
+An STM32 Nucleo-144 board supports the USB OTG as host or as device-full-speed communication via a USB Micro-AB connector (CN14) and USB power switch (U12) connected to $V{BUS}$ .

-Warning: The USB Micro-AB connector (CN14) cannot power a Nucleo-144 board.
+Warning: USB Micro-AB connector (CN14) cannot power a Nucleo-144 board.
 To avoid damaging the STM32, it is mandatory to power the board before connecting a USB cable on CN14.
 Otherwise there is a risk of current injection on STM32 I/Os.